joshuaruppe/winprivesc/README.md

 # winprivesc

-A very simple batch script for quick Windows enumeration and privilege escalation.
+A very simple batch script for Windows enumeration and potential privilege escalation routes.